 The most common physical discomfort caused by a change in hormones is hot flashes.
 Sleeping at night during a hot flash can be challenging as they reduce the body’s ability to lower its core temperature.

-Apart from making it difficult to sleep, hot flashes can also have an effect on the quality of sleep throughout the pregnancy.
+Apart from making it difficult to sleep, hot flashes can also have an effect on the quality of sleep throughout the pregnancy, and lack of sleep then becomes more than an inconvenience.

 It is common for pregnant women to experience heartburn, especially during the second trimester of their pregnancy.